alexeynl/BrowserExtensionStreamAudio/README.md

-# Browser extension to play IP cameras ADPCM stream
+# Browser extension to play IP cameras ADPCM audio stream
 This is browser extension can play audio stream from chinese IP cameras.
 I don't have the list of compatible IP cameras but if your camera audio URL contains audiostream.cgi like this

 http://\<ip\>:81/audiostream.cgi?user=\<username\>&pwd=\<password\>&streamid=0&filename=

-this extension may works in your case.
+my extension may works in your case.

+Such camera stream audio as ADPCM chunks (544 bytes each).
+Furthermore each chunks has 32 bytes header and others 512 bytes contains ADPCM raw data.
+This is not standard structures so it is not possible to play this audio stream using standard players like VLC.

+# Requirenments
 Extension only works with Mozilla Firefox (at least 110.0.1 version).

 Based on